grafana/mimir/docs/sources/mimir/send/native-histograms/_index.md

 ## Bucket boundary calculation

+This section assumes that you are famliar with basic algebra.
 Native histogram bucket boundaries are calculated from an exponential formula with a base of 2.

-Native histogram samples have three different kind of buckets, for any observed value the value is counted towards one bucket.
+Native histogram samples have three different kind of buckets, for any observed value the value is counted towards one kind of bucket.

 1. Zero bucket, which contains the count of observations whose absolute value is smaller or equal to the zero threshold.